madkins23/go-slog/verify/README.md

 There are two flags defined for testing the verification code:
 * `-debug=<level>`
   Sets an integer level for showing any `Debugf()` statements in the code.
-  As of 2024-01-11 there is only one in the test suite code at a level of `1`.
-  This statement dumps the current JSON log record.[^1]
 * `-useWarnings`
   Activates the warning system (see [**Warnings**](#warnings)) below.
   Without this flag the tests fail on errors in the usual manner.